dhruv108-maker/Stock-Savvy-stock-portfolio-tracker-web-application-/README.md

 Stock Savvy Web

-Stock Savvy Web is a web application built with HTML, JavaScript, and Python Flask, aimed at empowering users to effortlessly manage their stock portfolios.
+Stock Savvy Web is a web application built with HTML,CSS, JavaScript, and Python Flask, aimed at empowering users to effortlessly manage their stock portfolios.
 With a sleek and intuitive interface, real-time data updates, customizable watchlists, interactive charts, and insightful analytics, Stock Savvy Web revolutionizes portfolio tracking and investment decision-making.
 Whether you're a novice investor or a seasoned trader, this platform provides the tools and insights you need to stay ahead in the stock market.
 API used: yfinance